WikipediaBrown/SFSymbolsKit/docs/_posts/2026-05-06-typed-vs-stringly-typed-sf-symbols.md

 ## FAQ

 **Can I migrate between typed packages later?** Yes — both replace raw strings with typed references, so moving from one to the other is mechanical (and far easier than the original raw-string mess).
-The hard, valuable migration is getting off raw strings in the first place; see [migrating off hardcoded SF Symbol strings]({{ '/blog/migrating-off-hardcoded-sf-symbol-strings/' | relative_url }}).
+The hard, valuable migration is getting off raw strings in the first place; see [migrating off hardcoded SFSymbol strings]({{ '/blog/migrating-off-hardcoded-sf-symbol-strings/' | relative_url }}).

 **Is a hand-rolled enum ever the right call?** For a toy app with five icons, sure.
 At any real scale, you're signing up to manually track Apple's catalog forever — the exact chore generated packages remove.